AdamGagorik/superdarkstar/README.md

 d
 ```

-# How to attach to other servers.
+# Attach to other servers.

 Similar to the directions for the game server, you can attach the console to the login, search, and AH servers.